 Lammouche's exterior design is by Viareggio Division Style, a department of Sanlorenzo.
 Captivating and extremely well-balanced, it provides maximum light to the interior and is perfectly in line with the design philosophy underlying Sanlorenzo’s displacement yacht range.

-The 46 Steel, the line of superyachts of which Lammouche is the first yacht to be delivered, features an interior designed by Francesco Paszkowski, who worked in close collaboration with the owner and was also responsible for the decoration and her highly sophisticated interior lighting system, that uses indirect lights to create an environment characterised by “waterfalls” of light, running along the walls.
+The 46 Steel (previously the 44 Steel), the line of superyachts of which Lammouche is the first yacht to be delivered, features an interior designed by Francesco Paszkowski, who worked in close collaboration with the owner and was also responsible for the decoration and her highly sophisticated interior lighting system, that uses indirect lights to create an environment characterised by “waterfalls” of light, running along the walls.

 Comfort aboard is ensured by a highly sophisticated construction technique, typical of the best yachts, known as box‐in‐box.
 Each interior space consists of a self-supporting shell, a floating box, so to speak, connected to the structure through elastic and anti-vibration materials placed in between to dampen and cut off all vibrations and noise.